Dasmariñas: Sampaloc

-There were numerous sampaloc (English: tamarind) trees in this place that's why it was given such name.
+The name for this area came from numerous sampaloc (English: tamarind) trees.
 Sampaloc has the largest land area in Dasmariñas City.
-Today, this place is considered one of the richest district and the economic zone of Dasmariñas.
-The families of Dela Cuesta, Licot, Virata, Purificacion, Alvaran, Beltran, Villanueva, Atienza, Tagle and Joson are the first settlers of this barrio.
+Today, this area is considered one of the richest districts and economic zones in Dasmariñas.
+The families of Dela Cuesta, Licot, Virata, Purificacion, Alvaran, Beltran, Villanueva, Atienza, Tagle and Joson were the first settlers of this barrio.

-The Central Business District or CBD of the city is located in this area.
-Two major shopping Malls that can be found here, such as SM City Dasmariñas and Robinson's Dasmariñas.
-Many business establishment sprouted in the area like pharmacies & clinics, restaurants, convenience stores, banks, Hardwares & Builders depot, fast food chains and even offices.
+This area includes the Central Business District.
+Two major shopping malls can be found here: SM City Dasmariñas and Robinson's Dasmariñas.
+Many business establishments are located in the area like pharmacies, clinics, restaurants, convenience stores, banks, hardware stores, fast food chains and even offices.

-Sitio's formed here in 1896 are Pala-Pala, Bukal, Malinta, Manalo, Piela and Talisayan.
-In Pala-Pala, the Philippine Christian University Dasmariñas, Union Theological Seminary and the National University Dasmariñas can be found.
+Sitios formed here in 1896 include Pala-Pala, Bukal, Malinta, Manalo, Piela and Talisayan.
+The Philippine Christian University Dasmariñas, Union Theological Seminary and the National University Dasmariñas are located in Pala-Pala.
 Stanley Electric Phils.
 Inc. is located in Malinta and more than half of the land is owned by the International Institute of Rural Reconstruction.
 EuroMed Laboratories, Yakult Philippines and New Era Village of Iglesia ni Cristo (Church of Christ) are in Bucal.
 PhilFlex and Meralco depot are located in Talisayan.

-Also there are many subdivisions and villages in this area some of them are Greenwoods, MetroGate Estate, La Mediterranean, Washington Place, St.Charbel South and many more.

-There also many factories located in this district such as Syndenham Laboratories Inc., Coca-Cola Bottlers Phils.
+There are many subdivisions and villages in this area, including Greenwoods, MetroGate Estate, La Mediterranean, Washington Place, St. Charbel South and many more.
+There are also many factories located in this district such as Syndenham Laboratories Inc., Coca-Cola Bottlers Phils.
 Inc. and Miescor Builders Inc.

-IQOR Dasmariñas the first New York based BPO office in the city, located in SM City Dasmariñas and Robinson's Dasmariñas.
+IQOR Dasmariñas is the first New York based office in the city, located in SM City Dasmariñas and Robinson's Dasmariñas.

 Five barangays are located in this district, these are: